 Once you have received preliminary acceptance, you can submit your full manuscript.
 Below are the

 manuscript preparation and submission instructions.

-If you are using LaTeX, the LaTeX style files and instructions for Annals of Science and Technology Policy will soon be available.
+If you are using LaTeX, download the LaTeX style files and instructions for Annals of Science and Technology Policy.

 To provide rapid publication, we ask our authors to create their articles in LaTeX or Microsoft Word.
 We encourage you to use our FnT LaTeX style files but we also accept manuscripts in Word.
 The final output will be three versions of your article: a journal article, a book, and an e-book version.
 To help you further, please adopt the following guidelines when preparing your manuscript: